fivethirtyeightdata/drat/README.md

-The GitHub repository is a drat repository hosting the `fivethirtyeightdata.test` package, that is unable to be hosted on CRAN due to its large size.
+The GitHub repository is a drat repository hosting the `fivethirtyeightdata` package, that is unable to be hosted on CRAN due to its large size.
 It is meant to be used along with `fivethirtyeight` package for the full suite of datasets.

 ## More about drat